 - “How do I discuss sex with a partner?
 What’s most important if they’re a new partner?

-We have several articles coming out about this shortly.
 We’re also excited to introduce our brand spanking new free resource: Conversation Starters for People Who Feel Awkward Talking about Sex!
 Featuring 11 opening lines, this guide gives you the exact phrases to start talking about sex with your partner so that you can have open, non-judgmental conversations, deepen your connection, feel more confident and free, and have more intimacy, adventure, fun, and satisfaction.

 👇🏻 Drop your info to get your free guide.